m-meliani/m-meliani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About me

-I am a postdoctoral researcher at the Department of Evolution Differential Equation of the Institute of Mathematics of the Czech Academy of Sciences in Prague under the supervision of [Prof. Eduard Feireisl](https://www.math.cas.cz/index.php/members/researcher/37).
+I am a postdoctoral researcher at the Department of Evolution Differential Equation of the Institute of Mathematics of the Czech Academy of Sciences in Prague.
+My Postdoc advisor is [Prof. Eduard Feireisl](https://www.math.cas.cz/index.php/members/researcher/37).
 I obtained my PhD working in the field of evolution equations for acoustics under the supervision of [Dr. Vanja Nikolić](https://vanjanikolic.net).

-My research interests lie at the intersection of well-posedness theory, asymptotic behavior, and singular limits of nonlinear and nonlocal-in-time wave equations.
-I have also worked on problems pertaining to PDE-constrained shape optimization and error analysis of numerical schemes for nonlinear wave equations.
+### Research interests
+* Analysis and simulation of nonlinear/nonlocal-in-time wave and fluid equations.
+* Aymptotic and long-term behavior of nonlinear PDEs.
+* PDE-constrained shape optimization

 ### Contact details
 * [Department of Evolution Differential Equations -- Institute of Mathematics](https://www.math.cas.cz/index.php/department/detail/15)